wrapperband/OpenTrafficSurvey/README.md

 This proved effective for long term monitoring, it was used to prove there was no early morning or  early evening peak in traffic in our case.

-When the original results of the 2013 "Trigger Data" Traffic survey were compared with some manual readings, at the test site, the flow had to be calibrated with st least a multiplying factor of 2.
+When the original results of the 2013 "Trigger Data" Traffic survey were compared with some manual readings, at the test site, the flow had to be calibrated with at least a multiplying factor of 2.

 It was therefore decided to complete a second 2013 study, using 2 hours of manual counts of traffic  into from 5 minute sample pots.

 Quite a lot of analysis was done of the manual data, to show deviation and normal variation of flow and accuracy of predicting hourly readings from different sample lengths.

 The 2010 survey was also performed by a slightly different trigger method, where short videos were triggered and each was analysed manually.
 Whereas with the 2013 survey there were no false positives, the 2010 survey did have some.
-As this was a preliminary study different methods were assesed for accuracy and the most likely sttings were tested.
+As this was a preliminary study different methods were assesed for accuracy and the most likely setings were tested.
-A manual inspection of the videos were recorded into a spreadsheet and split in to catagories and direction.
+A manual inspection of the videos were recorded into a spreadsheet and split in to categories and direction.

-The video sample method takes up more time and resources than the 3 image 2013 method so is cirtain to require calibration by at least 1.5x.
+The video sample method takes up more time and resources than the 3 image 2013 method so is certain to require calibration by at least 1.5x.

 **Recalibrated 2010 Traffic Survey Data 1.5x Trigger**